 First published in 1974, the film rights to Voyage of the Damned by Gordon Thomas and Max Morgan-Witts were soon sold and ITC’s film appeared two years later.

 A stage adaptation by novelist and playwright Daniel Kehlmann was presented at the Josefstadt Theatre in Vienna in 2018, and now BBC Radio have commissioned their own 90 minute version from Sir Tom Stoppard.
-The play, titled The Voyage of the St Louis, was broadcast by BBC Radio 4 on Saturday 9 May, 2020 and can be heard online at BBC Sounds.
+The play, titled The Voyage of the St Louis, was broadcast by BBC Radio 4 on Saturday 9 May, 2020.